vectordotdev/vector/docs/specs/instrumentation.md

 Instrumentation SHOULD be event-driven ([RFC 2064]), where individual events serve as the vehicle for internal telemetry, driving the emission of metrics and logs.
 This organizes Vector's telemetry, making it easier to manage and catalogue.
-On rare occassions, metrics and logs can emit directly but MUST be reserved for ocassions where it is impossible to emit Vector's events.
-For example, emitting metrics in a library that cannot import Vector's events.
+Metrics and logs SHOULD NOT be emitted directly except for where it is otherwise impossible to emit Vector's events, such as in an external crate that cannot import Vector's events.

 #### Error